Outdated Software Prompts Staffing Exodus, Pushes Lenny Siers to ServiceTitan

 Lenny Siers knows a little something about keeping the troops happy.

-Siers, owner of four One Hour Plumbing Heating & Air, Benjamin Franklin Plumbing, and Mr. Sparky locations in Florida and Alabama, joined the Air Force in 1987, right out of high school.
+Siers, owner of four nationally-franchised business locations of One Hour Plumbing Heating & Air, Benjamin Franklin Plumbing, and Mr. Sparky operating in Florida and Alabama, joined the Air Force in 1987, right out of high school.
 He learned about the HVAC industry in the military.

 But something that happened in 2018, long after he had left the Air Force, taught him about the intersection of the industry, technology and employee morale.

 At that point, Siers had been in the trades as a civilian for 23 years.
 He started in 1995, as an entrepreneur trying to start an HVAC company with one truck.
 He was also struggling to find the right software system to run his business.

 By 2001, his company had grown into a $1 million business using multiple systems, including QuickBooks “and a couple other ones that just weren't right for me.”

 That year, Siers joined Clockwork Home Services, a trade industry collaboration in which most of the members had found a software program that worked—at least for a while.

 “(That software) was a great platform in 1999 through 2005, but it was outdated in the years after that,” Siers says.

 Still, he stuck with it, despite not seeing much advancement.
 Then came 2018.

 By then, Siers was a franchise owner in multiple home services industries, with locations in multiple cities and two states.
 He had just acquired a plumbing company that was using ServiceTitan’s all-in-one software solution for the trades.